openframeworks/ofSite/documentation/types/ofRectangle.markdown

 _inlined_description: _

-Vertically align this ofRectangle to another target ofRectangle.
+Align this ofRectangle to an glm::vec3 in both x- and y dimentions using a shared anchor.

 Aligns the position of the ofRectangle to that of the passed-in ofRectangle.
 Can take an ofAlignHorz constant and an ofAlignVert